Trucks, SUVs drive U.S. vehicle sales in January

 Ford sold a record 54,370 F-series pickups in January and said the redesigned 2015 F-150 remained in short supply, particularly high-end versions including the King Ranch and Platinum editions.

 GM said combined sales of its full-size Chevrolet Silverado and GMC Sierra pickups were up 22 percent to 48,727.
-Sales of the automaker's new mid-size Colorado and Canyon pickups totaled 8,147.
+Sales of the automaker's new mid-size Colorado and Canyon pickups totalled 8,147.

 At Fiat Chrysler, Jeep sales climbed 23 percent and Ram trucks rose 21 percent.